CoderDojoZH/resources/cards-scratch/breakout-game/README.md

 My version of the project is [shared on the Scratch site](https://scratch.mit.edu/projects/201595840) and can you can also [play it with sulfurous](https://sulfurous.aau.at/legacy/#201595840) (look ma, no flash!)

-The SVG blocks can exported with <http://scratchblocks.github.io/generator/#project=201595840> and the current sb2 downloaded with <http://getsb2.herokuapp.com/201595840>.
+The SVG blocks can be exported with <http://scratchblocks.github.io/generator/#project=201595840> and the current sb2 downloaded with <http://getsb2.herokuapp.com/201595840>.

 ## Create the paddle

 create a paddle that follows the mouse:

-- you can pick the paddle from the scratch library or draw your own
+- you can pick up the paddle from the scratch library or draw your own
-- resize it to about 50 px width
+- resize it to approx. 50 px width
-- place it about towards the bottom of the screen (0, -150)
+- place it towards the bottom of the screen (0, -150)

 ![](assets/code/paddle-move.svg)